banner-bg

 When your application is accepted, you’ll receive an operation number for your childcare center.
 Then you can create your online childcare provider account.
 With this online system, you can easily submit any necessary forms or update information regarding your childcare center.
 Once your application moves to approval status, your operation number will become your license number.

 Receiving your childcare license is just the start of your journey to owning a daycare center.
 Soon it’ll be time to think about other tasks needed to manage the ins and outs of your business.
-A tool like brightwheel’s center management software helps you streamline enrollment, access child and staff records, and scale when you’re ready.
+A tool like brightwheel's childcare management software helps you streamline enrollment, access child and staff records, and scale when you’re ready.

 How to stay compliant with a daycare license in Texas